The Recent Reconciliation Bill: What We Know So Far

 - The good news: RAP borrowers will not be locked into a 30-year plan.
 They can switch to a standard 10- or 25-year plan if they choose.

-- Current borrowers who want to stay in an income-driven plan must enroll by June 30, 2028.
+- Current borrowers who do not borrow a loan after July 1, 2026 and want to stay in an income-driven plan must enroll by June 30, 2028.
 Those who don’t will be automatically moved into RAP.

 We’ll share more about RAP once ED releases more guidance, including examples of how it could affect monthly payments and long-term costs.